Toon Tone

 Hidden until reveal

-The hook is the memory test: you know what the character should look like, but the exact tone is harder to reproduce than the name of the shade.
+The hook in Toon Tone is the memory test: you know what the character should look like, but the exact tone is harder to reproduce than the name of the shade.
+Toon Tone keeps each prompt specific, so a Toon Tone run feels like color memory practice instead of a generic picker.

 Live board